Pradaxa

 Pradaxa Side Effects

 The most serious Pradaxa side effect is uncontrolled bleeding.
-For five years after the FDA approved Pradaxa, there was no way to reverse these bleeding events, and people sometimes died.
-There is now an antidote for Pradaxa bleeding.
+For five years after the FDA approved Pradaxa, there was no way to reverse these bleeding events, which did lead to death in some patients.
+There is now an antidote for Pradaxa bleeding, called Praxbind.

 Some people have filed Pradaxa lawsuits against Boehringer Ingelheim over bleeding injuries and deaths.